 In his fresh and entertaining take on productivity, Chris shares useful and often counterintuitive takeaways such as: prioritizing what’s important; slowing down to work more deliberately; shrinking and eliminating distractions; the rule of three; striving for imperfection; scheduling less time for important tasks; the 20 second rule to distract yourself from the inevitable distractions; and the concept of productive procrastination.

-Chris is the author of The Productivity Project: Accomplishing More by Managing Your Time, Attention, and Energy, an international bestseller published by Penguin Random House that has been translated into eight languages.
-He is currently working on his second book, on how to focus deeper and clearer, which will be published in 2019.
+Chris is the author of The Productivity Project: Accomplishing More by Managing Your Time, Attention, and Energy, an international bestseller published by Penguin Random House in ten languages.
+He is currently working on his second book, about how to focus deeper and clearer, which will be published in 2018.
 His productivity blog, A Life of Productivity, is read by over 200,000 people from around the world every month.